llm-d-incubation/inferno-autoscaler/docs/user-guide/crd-reference.md

-Allocation describes the current resource allocation for a model variant.
+Allocation describes the current resource allocation for this variant.
+Note: In single-variant architecture, variantID, accelerator, maxBatch, and variantCost are not needed here as they are already defined in the parent VariantAutoscaling spec.